myrrlyn/apocrypha.es/priv/archive/1rkczu.md

 “Who’s telling the story here?
 Talos went to Cyrodiil, where he (as Tiber Septim) became King Cuhlecain’s general.
-He was a brilliant general whose Voice was only matched by his thu’um, his most famous feat being the reclamation of Old H’roldan—”
+He was a brilliant general whose Voice was only matched by his Thu’um, his most famous feat being the reclamation of Old H’roldan—”

 > “By striking a deal with the ghost of an ancient Nordic king at night.”